digitalrecompense/TIME/explore.md

 ### Claim:
 #### Reality consists of a scale-relative hierarchy of structures in which ordering, continuity, and time are fundamental locally and emergent globally.
 At each scale, higher-order generative systems appear “divine” to the scale below, terminating in a non-intentional monadic substrate whose behavior is lawful but not teleological.
+“There is no god besides matter itself that responds in ways we cannot fathom.”
 ###### Robert R. P., RAiTHE INDUSTRIES INC. 2026

 # Scale-Relative Time, Limits, and Ontology